Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Conclusions

 \section{Conclusions}

-In this work, we compared Bayesian and non-Bayesian methods, namely BBB, MC Dropout, and Deep Ensembles for cardiac MRI segmentation and showed the utility of these algorithms for segmentation quality control.
-We found that Deep Ensembles performed better in terms of segmentation accuracy and probability calibration on in-distribution and out-of-distribution datasets.
-However, BBB outperformed Deep Ensembles on images with noise distortions.
-Additionally, we identified a limitation of current methods in terms of predictive uncertainty on images with heavy distortions.
-Furthermore, we showed that the ASSD\textsubscript{WithinSamples} uncertainty measure correlated well with the ASSD segmentation accuracy on both in-distribution and out-of-distribution datasets.
-For the task of segmentation quality control, ASSD\textsubscript{WithinSamples} from all methods are equally useful in predicting problematic segmentations.
-Using uncertainty measures can result in substantial time savings by reducing the number of images that needs to be reviewed.
+In this work, we compared Bayesian and non-Bayesian methods, namely BBB, MCD, Deep Ensembles, and SSN for segmentation accuracy, probability calibration, and uncertainty estimates in the context of cardiac MRI segmentation in cases of various distortions.
+We found that Deep Ensembles performed better in terms of segmentation accuracy and probability calibration on in-distribution and out-of-distribution datasets; BBB outperformed the other methods on images with noise distortions while SSN outperformed the others on images with blurring distortions.
+We showed that ASSD$_\textrm{WS}$ uncertainty measure was strongly correlated with the segmentation accuracy; using uncertainty measures can result in substantial time savings by reducing the number of images that needs manual review for segmentation quality control.